How Does Foreign Exchange Trading Work?

 Forex and Leverage

 The number one thing that hangs most traders out to dry is the ability to use a trading feature called forex trading leverage.
-Using leverage allows traders to trade in the market using more money than what they have in their account.
+Using leverage allows traders to trade in the market using more money than what they have in their accounts.

 For example, if you were trading 2:1, you could have a $1,000 deposit in your brokerage account, and yet control and trade $2,000 of currency on the market.
 Many forex brokers offer as much as 50:1 leverage.
 This can be dangerous, as new traders tend to jump in and start trading with that 50:1 leverage immediately without being prepared for the consequences.